If you’ve neglected your mattress, it’s not too late to switch gears for the new year

 8. I will intervene and not allow my mattress to die a slow agonizing death

 I will replace it when it’s time.
-The Better Sleep Council says that you should be replacing your mattress every 7 to 10 years, depending on how nicely you treat your mattress.
+The Better Sleep Council says that you should replace your mattress every 7 to 10 years, depending on how nicely you treat it.
 Know the signs indicating that your mattress is ready for retirement.
 They include: waking up with neck or back pain, feeling or spotting a dent or lumpiness in your bed, an increase of allergy symptoms (an indication of an allergen accumulation), sleeping better elsewhere, plus tossing and turning.
 Research shows that consumers tend to ditch their mattresses around the 10-year mark, which might be well past its shelf life.
 Experts say you should assess the health of your mattress and its impact on your sleep quality once you’ve owned it for 5 to 7 years.